tytydraco/yessleep/out/The_Blue_Eyed_Man.md

 Our nerves calm down and I turn back to face my friend so we can start to resume our previous conversation.
 As soon as I do, there is a soft knock on the driver window, where I am seated.
 I flip around fast, appalled the man we watched walk away from us is suddenly right at my window.

-I state in shock at him, noticing how bright and piercing his blue eyes were.
+I stare in shock at him, noticing how bright and piercing his blue eyes were.
 He holds a smile on his face, but not a normal friendly smile.
 A smile that doesn’t fully show his teeth, his eyes looking at me slightly through his eyelashes.
+The scariest part was this man had nothing behind his eyes.
+No emotions.
+No humanity.

 He knocks again.
 I look at my friend, frozen in fear on what to do.
 She is no help, also frozen.